Board of Trustees

 With degrees in Business Administration and Finance from the University of Montana, Gary has managed numerous businesses and real estate companies.
 His extensive resume also includes Director of Operations for Missoula County and service on a number of boards.
 Gary was honorably discharged from the U.S. Navy in 1972.
 He feels his broad experience lends itself to the Board.

 Jerry was raised on a farm in Wyoming and attended high school in Laurel, MT.
 He received a BS in Business Administration/Accounting from the University of Montana and resides in Bigfork.
 After 41 years, Jerry retired as President/Director of Flathead Bank of Bigfork.
-He serves on the Roundup for Safety Board and the Community Foundation for a Better Bigfork.
-He has served as a Bigfork Volunteer Firefighter and Trustee, and on the Big Brothers & Sisters Board, among numerous other groups.
+He serves on the Community Foundation for a Better Bigfork.
+He has served on the Roundup for Safety Board, as a Bigfork Volunteer Firefighter and Trustee, and on the Big Brothers & Sisters Board, among numerous other groups.

 Jerry’s education and financial experience provide a sound foundation and useful insight to serve as an FEC Trustee.